Gender Disappointment: Is it Normal? Why Am I Feeling It?

 This third scan had been a much nicer experience: she had taken her time measuring his body parts and let me watch the screen as she did so.
 I was also alone in the room for this scan (my husband was in work) and it felt so nice to be able to bond with my baby boy alone.

 I believe my feeling of gender disappointment had come from not really understanding how I would be able to bond with a son.
 I am an only child and didn’t really hang around with boys as a child.
 I suppose I was looking forward to having a girl so I could do her hair and teach her about make up.
 As a friend said to me, it’s more likely you will want your baby to be the same sex as you.
 Typically, men want little boys and women want little girls.
 What’s crazy though, is that I am more interested in stereotypical male gender things than female ones.
-I love football, going down the pub and drinking pint (or I did) and I’m crap at doing hair and make up!
+I love football, going down the pub and drinking pint (or I did) and I’m crap at doing hair and make up, which is why I use hairpieces for women!

 If I have another baby, I won’t be bothered about what the sex is.
 I understand now that having a boy doesn’t automatically mean they’ll be into male stereotypical things and the same goes for having a girl.
 I initially wanted a girl so we could share beauty tips, but technically I could have a girl and she could hate anything associated with the female gender!
 We can’t forget that just because we give birth to one sex, it doesn’t necessarily mean that they will choose to identify with traditional gender roles.